wallarm/terraform-provider-wallarm/docs/resources/rule_set_response_header.md

 !> The resource requires additional permissions.
 Ask the support team to obtain them.

-Provides the resource to manage rules with the "Change server response headers" action type.
+Provides the resource to manage rules with the "[Change server response headers][1]" action type.
 This rule type is used to configure supplementary headers appended or replaced by a Wallarm node.

 ## Example Usage